 What will be changing?

-In order to realise our ambitions, we’ll be closing some of our galleries permanently.
-In March and April 2016, we’re saying a fond farewell to the Computing Gallery, Energy for the Future Gallery, Electricity Gallery, the Gas Gallery, Underground Manchester, the Making of Manchester Gallery and the 4D Theatre.
+In order to realise our ambitions, we’re closing some of our galleries permanently.
+Between March and September 2016, we said a fond farewell to the Computing Gallery, Energy for the Future Gallery, Electricity Gallery, the Gas Gallery, Underground Manchester, the Making of Manchester Gallery and the 4D Theatre.

 - 1 March - Computing and Energy for the Future Galleries